WASHINGTON — The Bern is flaming out.

 All that comes just a week after Biden shellacked Sanders on Super Tuesday, the primary season’s biggest night.
 He beat Sanders by wide margins in the big states of Virginia and North Carolina, beating Sanders in states he’d won four years ago — Maine and Minnesota — and kept things much closer in California than Sanders had hoped.

-Biden gave very much what sounded like a general election speech on Tuesday night, appealing directly to Sanders supporters while aiming directly at President Trump.
+Biden gave what sounded alot like a general election speech on Tuesday night, appealing directly to Sanders supporters while aiming directly at President Trump.

 “I want to thank Bernie Sanders and his supporters for their tireless energy and their passion,” he said.
 “We share a common goal, and together we'll defeat Donald Trump.”